MrSnifo/twitch.py/docs/docs/events/custom.md

 - **[Removing Custom Events][twitch.client.Client.remove_custom_event]**: Unsubscribe a user from a custom event to stop triggering the callback function for that event.

-Events with a scope starting with `moderator:` can be used, but only if you have moderator privileges in the channel.
+You can subscribe to **[Events](events.md)** if they have customizable `True` or if they require `moderator privileges`.
-Almost Without scopes events are accessible, but it’s important to monitor the **[total subscription cost][twitch.client.Client.total_subscription_cost]** to stay within your limit.
+Ensure you have moderator rights for events with such scopes and monitor the [total subscription cost][twitch.client.Client.total_subscription_cost] to remain within your subscription limit.

 #### Example Usage